PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 >1.
 Portworx will not use these nodes as storage nodes, so these nodes will be cordoned.
 >2.
 Portworx needs minimum 3 worker nodes, so `TotalNodes - ControlPlaneNodes` must be equal to or greater than 3.

 **PX_CLUSTER_NAME** - This variable is to specify the cluster name.
-This also will be pre-configured by the setup-env.sh script.
+This also will be pre-configured by the setup-env.sh script, you can modify if you want.

 **PX_OPERATOR_VERSION** - To specify the portworx operator version.